dynatrace-perfclinics/obslab-release-validation/docs/index.md

 ## A New Release

 Your company utilises feature flags to enable new features.
-The product managers inform you that they wish to release a new feature.
+A poroduct manager informs you that they wish to release a new feature.

 It is your job to: